How to get to Saint Tropez from Nice or Marseille

 Getting to St Tropez from Italy:

-If you are arriving by car from Italy, be aware that Saint-Tropez is 152 km from the Italian border.
-Almost all the way goes along the paid autobahn A8.
-You will pass the cities of Nice, Antibes, Cannes and Frejus.
-After 120 km from the border near the town of Le Muy, turn towards the sea onto the D25 road, which you follow 46 km to Saint-Maxime and then 15 km to Saint-Tropez along the coast.
+If arriving by car from Italy, note that Saint-Tropez is approximately 152 km from the Italian border.
+The majority of the journey follows the toll highway A8, passing through cities like Nice, Antibes, Cannes, and Fréjus.
+After covering around 120 km from the border, near the town of Le Muy, turn towards the sea onto the D25 road.
+Follow this road for 46 km to Saint-Maxime, and then continue for another 15 km to Saint-Tropez along the coastline.

 Up